Battle of Fort Ridgely: Background

 Before Marsh left, he had sent word to Lt.
-Sheehan, who left Fort Ridgely on August 17, to return with 50 men from Company C, Fifth Minnesota.
-When Bishop and Sheehan met, they sent Private William J. Sturgis out to warn others, including Minnesota Governor Alexander Ramsey about the uprising.
+Sheehan, who left Fort Ridgely on August 17, to return with the 50 men of Company C, Fifth Minnesota.
+Sheehan arrived at the fort on August 18.
+Upon Bishop's report of the ambush at Redwood Ferry after arrival at the fort that night, Bishop and Sheehan sent a Private William J. Sturgis to ride through the night and spread the warning of the uprising, including to Minnesota Governor Alexander Ramsey about the uprising.
+Sturgis rode through the night, covering the 125 miles in eighteen hours.
 Lt.
-Norman K. Culver, Company B, and others began recruiting volunteers in St. Paul, and they arrived at Fort Ridgely with the "Renville Rangers" as reinforcements.
+Norman K. Culver, Company B, and others responded to Sturgis's plea by recruiting volunteers in St. Paul, who arrived at Fort Ridgely with the "Renville Rangers" as reinforcements on the evening August 19.
 There were about 50 white men under First Lieutenant James Gorman, men who were going to muster into Civil War Service, but went instead to Fort Ridgely with a Harper rifle and three rounds of ammunition each.
 Altogether, about 70 Minnesota citizens volunteered.
 About 10 of them were women and others were related to soldiers.
 Company B membership rose from about 65 to over 200.
 Some notables include Sutler B.H.
 Randall, Ordnance Sergeant John Jones, Dr. Alfred Muller, and Major E.A.C.
 Hatch, an experienced cavalry man who would one day lead Hatch's Battalion, Minnesota Volunteer Cavalry.

+By the morning of August 20 the number of civilian refugees sheltering at the small fort had surpassed 300.